Elfen Lied: Style and themes

 In comments made by director Mamoru Kanbe on the Elfen Lied website, he stated that he intended for the anime to question and discuss values relating to the way in which humans divide each other by difference, as well as the belief that atrocities such as those committed by Lucy in the series are strongly influenced by the way in which people are treated by their fellow beings.
 The series frequently discusses the events and treatment which define the human character in such a way, and the problems which arise from discrimination, as well as the wild contrasts between compassion and vengeance between fellow humans, through the strong vengeance of Lucy compared with her past memory of Kohta.
-Many of the themes are mentioned at the teasers at the ends of episodes.
+Many of the themes are mentioned in the teasers at the ends of episodes.

 Themes such as genocide and the attempts to "purify" the earth from each other also appear in the anime.
 Both Diclonius and the human species feel the need to populate the earth with their own and wipe the other out.
 Kanbe quoted this in relation to the desire of humans to cast each other out and segregate one another.

 Throughout the series, there is a great deal of blood and gore, graphic violence as well as psychological violence.
 One of the most prevalent motifs of the series is the humanity of the Diclonius, especially contrasted against the inhumanity of ordinary people.
 One reviewer described the series as "devoted to quite a few of the darker, more callous factors of human nature."
-Throughout the series there are various incidences of casual beatings, cruel experimentation, and outright killing.
+Throughout the series, there are various incidences of casual beatings, cruel experimentation, and outright killing.
 Also, animal cruelty is present when three young boys mercilessly beat Lucy's puppy until it dies; though the act is off-screen, a copious amount of blood is shown; which drives Lucy to murder the bullies out of revenge and insanity.